geoffmazeroff/shamazon/ProjectPlan.md

 - Add navbar with search functionality to index page
 - Add cache duration of 30 seconds for product data to support faster load times
 - Implement search functionality
+- Set up a Bootstrap carousel for the product images